 EFRAG welcomes the IASB's proposal to develop guidance on effective communication in preparing the financial statements and broadly agrees with the principles identified by the IASB.
-EFRAG suggests that the IASB could include principles of effective communication in the form of non-authoritative guidance (such as illustrative examples or implementation guidance) that will accompany but will not form part of, a general disclosure standard.
+EFRAG suggests that the IASB could include principles of effective communication in the form of illustrative examples or implementation guidance that will accompany, but will not form part of, the general disclosure standard.